 A healthy mouth is a happy mouth, but for some of us, appearance is also very important.
-If you are unhappy with the way your mouth looks and want to get that perfect smile you’ve always dreamed of, a smile makeover may be the solution.
-Restorative and cosmetic dentist Dr David Bloom is here to answer all your questions:
+If you are unhappy with the way your mouth looks and you want to get that perfect smile you’ve always dreamed of, a smile makeover may be the solution.
+Renowned restorative and cosmetic dentist, Dr David Bloom, is here to answer all your questions.

 What is a smile makeover?